-I returned to the inn that afternoon once the stable master kicked me out of and told me to return in a few days.
+I returned to the inn that afternoon once the stable master kicked me out.
+He told me to return in a few days, but I planned to return as soon as possible.
 Ghost had become a new best friend, second only to Appleon on the scale.
 When I cut through the bar to head to my bunk, I found that Lady Sonea was waiting for me at the counter.
 I thought admissions started at sundown, but I simply assumed she had come to get me ready a little early.

 I came over to her and took a seat.
 She pinched her nose almost immediately.

 “I may have fallen in some,” I admitted.
 “It was a good day.”

 “It was kind of Appleon’s father to buy you that horse.
 You should thank him personally when you get a chance.”

 “I will,” I assured her.
 “So… are we ready for admissions?”